 Now lets create another blank file and paste this code below in the file.

 <?php memory_limit = 2048M max_execution_time = 1000; max_input_time = -1; post_max_size = 15M; upload_max_filesize = 15M; max_input_vars = 10000; suhosin.get.max_vars = 10000; suhosin.post.max_vars = 10000; ?>

 If you look at the code, I have also added a few other things.
 I increased the post file size to 15mb and turned off the max input time.
 Now save this file and upload it to your root folder on your server.
 Now navigate to your info.php file and see if the values are updated in the file.
 Look at mine below.

 If it does not work, you can contact your host and ask them if they allow php.ini files.
 Some hosts, such as Hostway, make you put the file in your cgi-bin folder.
 So if it doesn’t work right off the bat you might want to talk to your web host.
-I can tell you it works with both Web Hosting Buzz and Inmotion hosting, I have used the files with those two hosts before.
+I can tell you it works with most hosts.
 Have fun with your faster shop and happy selling.

 About the Author: Lesley Paone